cytan299/tribahtinov/README.md

   changes when the focusing changes.
 * **python** My python script for generating my Tri-Bahtinov mask for any telescope.
-Please see the README.md file in that directory for instructions for how to install and use the python script.
+Please see the README.md file in that directory for instructions for its installation and usage.

 ## Copyright